anthonymakela/anthonymakela.github.io/_posts/2023-07-01-local-operators.md

 $$
 </div>

-Alright now onto the fun stuff.
+Alright now onto the good stuff.
 It turns out that the following is true.

 <div class="theorem">
 There is a one-to-one correspondence between bundle maps $\Phi : E \to F$ and $C^\infty(M)$-linear maps $\alpha :\Gamma(E) \to \Gamma(F)$ given by $\Phi \mapsto \widetilde{\Phi}$.